 Subsidy status

-Blinatumomab powder for infusion 35 mcg/vial is recommended for inclusion on the Medication Assistance Fund (MAF) with effect from 4 January 2022 for treating patients with B-precursor ALL in first or subsequent complete remission with minimal residual disease (MRD) greater than or equal to 0.1% for:
+Blinatumomab powder for infusion 35 mcg/vial is recommended for inclusion on the Medication Assistance Fund (MAF) with effect from 4 January 2022 for treating patients with B-precursor ALL in first or subsequent complete remission with minimal residual disease (MRD) for:

 • up to a maximum of one cycle for induction in a lifetime;

-• and up to three additional cycles for consolidation in a lifetime in patients who are MRD negative.
+• and up to three additional cycles for consolidation in a lifetime.

 Complete remission is defined as a patient who: